paulirish/trace-stuff/readme.md

 ### Some of what's here:

 * `bytes-in-trace-by-cat.mjs` - Emit data about what trace event names and categories take up byte size in the JSON
+* `format-trace.mjs` - Save a "properly formatted" version of the trace to a new file.
+* `winnow-trace.mjs` - Remove trace events to crop it to a timerange, exclude some category, etc. Save it to a new file.
 * `generic-trace-to-devtools-trace.mjs` - Take a trace captured from chrome://tracing or perfetto (but converted to json)… And convert it to a trace that DevTools can load as first-class. (not falling back to isGenericTrace handling)
-* `resave-traces.mjs` - Save a "properly formatted" version of the trace (with a new filename).
-Optionally write a filter predicate to remove excess stuff.
 * `extract-cpu-profile-from-trace.mjs` - Extract .cpuprofile from a trace.
 It'll create 1 or more .cpuprofiles next to the trace
 * `process-traces.mjs` - iterate over all traces found in a folder, run them through a trace processor to see what breaks.
 * `trace-file-utils.mjs` - loading, saving utilities.. matching whats in NPP & LH.